Broken-Clock-AI/VibeCodeTris/BuildLog.md

 *   **Author:** Gemini
 *   **Summary:** `feat(logic): Scaffold core data structures and constants`
 *   **Details:**
-    *   Created `types.ts` with the fully-defined `Snapshot` and `GameEvent` schemas, establishing the core data contract for the application.
+    *   Created `types.ts` with the fully-defined `Snapshot` and `GameEvent` schemas, establishing the core data contract for the.
     *   Created `constants.ts` to define game parameters like TPS, DAS, ARR, and board dimensions.
     *   These files align with the refined project specification and form the foundation for the deterministic engine.